-The initial dataset on tunnel defects will be provided from case studies (including London Underground, an interesting case study as the network incorporates the world's first underground railway) to be used not only for transfer learning but also for the evaluation of structural models.
-The robotic system will be evaluated and benchmarked at the research infrastructure of tunnels of VSH, at three road tunnels of the Egnatia Motorway, and sections of the railway tunnel of London Post Office.
+The initial dataset on tunnel defects has been provided from case studies (including London Underground, an interesting case study as the network incorporates the world's first underground railway) to be used not only for transfer learning but also for the evaluation of structural models.
+The robotic system will be evaluated and benchmarked at the research infrastructure of tunnels of VSH in Switzerland, at three road tunnels of the Egnatia Motorway in Greece, and sections of the railway tunnel of London Post Office.